 Our growth in 2017

 Much like digital health at large, Rock Health has grown.
 We continue to look for ways to better serve our community by sharpening our ongoing analysis of the digital health space.
 In 2017, we significantly expanded the information we track on every venture deal and company—including the company’s value proposition(s), clinical indication(s), business model(s), and differentiating technology(ies)—in the Rock Health Digital Health Funding Database.
 We are excited to announce the release of the updated database and debut new insights for entrepreneurs, investors, and innovators within major healthcare companies looking to better understand emerging trends in digital health.
 Stay tuned for an upcoming blogpost that highlights the key changes and valuable analyses we now support.
-Or if you’re eager to dive in, become a research subscriber now.

 Dollars and deals